fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

-## Chapter 5 - Managing digital transformation
+## Chapter 5 - Implementing digital transformation

 ----

 In this chapter:
-- Stats : where do we stand today ?
+- 1. Stats : where do we stand today ?
-- Key success factors : people, processes, tools
+- 2. Key success factors : people, processes, tools
-- Global or local ?
+- 3. Global or local ?
-- Changes in the finance function
+- 4. Changes in the finance function
-- WIIFM ?
+- 5. WIIFM ?

 ----

-### A few stats on where we are on finance transformation (WIP!)
+### 1. A few stats on where we are on finance transformation

-- En matière de transformation numérique, les financiers d'entreprise préfèrent se concentrer sur les fondamentaux : dématérialisation du processus P2P (réalisée dans 56 % des entreprises sondées), data vizualisation (39 %), robotic process automation (30 %), digitalisation de l'élaboration budgétaire et simplification de la consolidation (23 %).
-- Si l'intelligence artificielle (IA), le prédictif et la blockchain font partie des sujets du moment, force est de constater que les directeurs financiers (DAF) adoptent, face à eux, une position très attentiste.
-Seulement 4 % des responsables interrogés ont mené, au moins partiellement, de tels projets, quand 8 % l'envisagent à court ou moyen terme pour la blockchain et 18 % pour l'intelligence artificielle et le prédictif.
-- Lorsqu'on les interroge sur les défis auxquels ils doivent faire face, les directeurs financiers restent pour le moins classiques.
-Ils citent, en premier lieu, la transformation culturelle et la conduite du changement (63 %), le poids de l'héritage (SI, logiciel) face aux nouvelles technologies (55 %), l'allocation des ressources et l'évolution des compétences (53 %).
+**Organisations having implemented digitalisation projects :**
+- P2P process (56% of the panel), Data visualisaiton (39%), RPA (30%), R2R (23%)
+- Predictive analytics, IA or Blockchain : 4% of the panel (with 18% envisaging a predictive / IA project on a short-medium term)
+**Main issues mentioned :**
+- cultural transformation / change management
+- dealing with legacy IT / SW tools compared to new tech
+- ressources allocation & competence management
+*Organisations panel : 75% large groups, 25% SMEs

-*Source : Les Echos Executive, march 2019*
+*Source : Les Echos Executive, March 2019*

 ----

-### Key success factors for any digitalisation project
+### 2. Key success factors for any digitalisation project

 It holds in 3 words: people, processes, tools